Sicily wildfires: Tourists evacuated and airport closed

 Sicily wildfires: 'People cannot breathe'

-According to local media reports, wildfires are raging across the island including around Palermo, Catania and Messina.
+According to local media reports, firefighters have succeeded in extinguishing large areas of the wildfires, but some are still raging including around the cities of Palermo, Catania and Messina.

 Three people have died.
 The charred bodies of an elderly couple were found in their home near Palermo while a woman is reported to have died after an ambulance was prevented by the fire from reaching her house.